 We still had more holes to make after this, for our compass, on the port side bulkhead (a dividing wall or barrier between separate compartments inside a ship) on the cabin front.
 We ordered one online, a small white Ritchie bulkhead compass.

-The bit we had before was too big, we returned it to the used tool places, our boat neighbour had a few, but not exactly the right size.
+The bit we had before was too big, we returned it to the used tool places, our boat neighbor had a few, but not exactly the right size.
 We borrowed one, that was very, very near our desired diameter, and figured we could sand the rest.

 That turned into a 2-hour long sanding game, sand sand sand, try the compass, nope, sand sand sand.
 We did fit it eventually, and connected it inside.
 We realized then that the damned thing didn't come with an LED, we'd looked at so many models, and forgot to make sure it came with it.

 During this time, our old pedestal lay on deck, we didn't know what to do with it.
 We considered selling it, but couldn't be bothered, we had little energy at this point.
 We decided to bring it to Stanley Marine, a used boat gear shop.
 Devine had an idea, and asked if we could exchange the pedestal and wheel, for an old 15kg Rocna we'd seen lying around the back.
 The owner didn't mind this, so we left Pino's old wheel there, and returned with a heavier anchor!
 Score!